mmuhoozi/ARN_Training/README.md

 # ARN_Training
 For training purposes
+## Contributors
+- Michael Muhoozi

-# Data on Survival for COVID-19 among hospitalized patients in Fortportal
+## Data on Survival for COVID-19 among hospitalized patients in Fortportal
 This dataset contains information on the survival of COVID-19 among hospitalized patients in Fortportal.
 The data was collected to study various factors that may influence patient outcomes.
 # Variables
 The dataset includes the following variables: